PhoenixPan/JavaCookBook/Thread.md

 ## volatile
 No lock.
 Guranteed mutual exclusion from system, but looks like there is one.
+Understanding: so fast that no one can compete.
 volatile is good for flag variable, as the reading and writing on volatile variable are mutual exclusion.

 ##### differences between volatile and lock: